eboulanger/seaConnect--spatialGraph/README.md

-interactive R script and necessary data for the shortest-path analysis of the paper "Spatial graphs highlight how multi-generational dispersal shapes landscape genetic patterns" by Emilie Boulanger, Marco Andrello, Alicia Dalongeville, David Mouillot and Stéphanie Manel.
+Interactive R script and necessary data for the shortest-path analysis of the paper "Spatial graphs highlight how multi-generational dispersal shapes landscape genetic patterns" by Emilie Boulanger, Marco Andrello, Alicia Dalongeville, David Mouillot and Stéphanie Manel.
 (Ecography; doi:)